nguyenquivinhquang/Installation-Notes/Install CUDA 9.0 and CuDNN 7.2 on Ubuntu 18.04 .md

 download and install the nvidia cuda toolkit and cudnn

-etup environmental variables
+setup environmental variables

 verify the installation

 CUDA 9.0 requires NVIDIA driver version 384 or above

-# to verify your gpu is cuda enable check
+# To verify your gpu is cuda enable check
 ```
 lspci | grep -i nvidia
 ```